Valentin Konovalov: Biography

 In March 2018, he was elected First Secretary of the Committee (leader) of the Khakass Republican Branch of the Communist party.

 In 2018, Konovalov participated in both the gubernatorial and parliamentary elections.
 He ran for the Supreme Council from the 4th single-mandate constituency.
 On September 9, he was elected to the Supreme Council of Khakassia and simultaneously entered the second round of gubernatorial election.

+From 9 September to 15 November 2018 year - member of the parliament of Khakassia.

-2018 gubernatorial campaign
+2018 and 2023 Gubernatorial campaign

 The results of the first (left) and second (right) rounds by territorial election commissions.

 On the website Pravda 19 passed a vote on the support of the national candidate of the Communist Party.
 About 5,000 people voted.
 The voting ended on June 16, 2018.

 The first secretary of the Communist Party of the Republic of Khakassia, Valentin Konovalov, received 46%, deputy to the Supreme Council, Oleg Ivanov, received 34%.
 The Communist Party decided to nominate Konovalov to the post of the Head of the Republic of Khakassia.

 On 21 June 2018, Valentin Konovalov was nominated as a candidate for Head of Khakassia from the Communist party.

-In the election on 9 September took first place, gaining 44% and went to the second round.
-The second round was to be held on 23 September, in addition to Konovalov, the current head of the Republic Viktor Zimin was to participate, but he withdrew his candidacy a few days before the second round, which caused the vote to be postponed for two weeks.
-Instead of Zimin in the second round was to participate Andrey Filyagin, who took third place in the first round, but he also withdrew his candidacy a few days before the vote and the second round was again postponed for two weeks.
+The initial election took place on 9 September, with Konovalov gaining 44% of the vote against incumbent Viktor Zimin, who received 32% of the vote.
+Since no candidate won more than 50% of the vote, a runoff election was scheduled for 23 September between Konovalov and Zimin.
+Zimin withdrew his candidacy on 2 October, and the third-place candidate from the first round of voting, Andrey Filyagin, took Zimin's place in the runoff election.
+Filyagin also withdrew his candidacy.
 Alexander Myakhar who took the fourth place in the first round had to participate in the second round, but he also refused to participate in the elections, and therefore the vote was postponed to 11 November.
 As there were no other candidates, in accordance with the Russian legislation, the second round had to be uncontested.
 Only Valentin Konovalov had to participate in the voting, and the voters had to vote "for" or "against" him.
 To win Konovalov had to gain more than 50% of the vote.